 Not to mention, pink ribbons are now seen all over and have become the uniting force for millions of women who are facing breast cancer or supporting someone with the disease.
 In 1996, Nancy Nick created a blue-and-pink ribbon to symbolize male breast cancer ribbons in honor of her late father.
 The ribbons remind others that breast cancer can affect men as well as women.

 Sadly, it is harder for a man to get a mammogram, despite, it runs in men too.
+Which is sad!

 The blue-and-pink ribbon also represents Inflammatory Breast Cancer, Infant Loss Awareness, Pro-Life and Infertility too.